My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 I can’t explain everything in detail here.
 Otherwise, the guide will be too long for you to digest.
 You can read my guide on car won’t start after replacing fuel injectors.
 I have explained everything in detail there.
 You must check it.

-9. Clogged Fuel Filter
+9. Clogged Fuel Filter Obstructing Clean Fuel Supply

 10. Bad Spark Plugs or Bad Ignition Coils

 If you put starter fluid/carb cleaner in the air intake body and the car still doesn’t start, it means the problem is in the ignition system of your engine.
-The chances are that spark plugs have gone bad or the ignition coil is not supplying the current to the spark plugs.
+The chances are that the spark plugs have gone bad or the ignition coil is not supplying the current to the spark plugs.

 Before checking the spark plugs, you have to check if the ignition coil is being supplied with the current or not.